 This workhorse covariance, however, is a \emph{second} moment of the joint distribution of consumption and income and, as such, neglects information in the tails.
-If most income shocks are either zero or rather bad, as \citet{Guvenen_Karahan_Ozkan_Song2021} find, identifying partial insurance based on second moments alone may be misleading.
-However, the partial insurance parameters are heavily (over-)identified by higher-order moments of the marginal and joint distributions of income and consumption; inspect, for example, the expressions for ${\E} ((\Delta c_{it})^{3})$ or ${\E} ((\Delta c_{it})^{4})$.
+If most income shocks are either zero or rather bad, identifying partial insurance based on second moments alone may be misleading.
+However, the partial insurance parameters are heavily over-identified by higher-order moments of the marginal and joint distributions of consumption and income; inspect, for example, the expressions for ${\E} ((\Delta c_{it})^{3})$ or ${\E} ((\Delta c_{it})^{4})$.
 We will thus subsequently exploit these higher-order moments in the context of the linear consumption function in our first attempt to understand the implications of non-Gaussianity for partial insurance.